jgussman/CHIP/src/README.md

 inferred_labels = ds.test_label_vals
 ```

-That concludes the the quick-start tutorial.
+That concludes the quick-start tutorial.

 ---
 ---
 ## Use your own dataset

-We assume you have followed the quick-start tutorial, before you try your own dataset.
+If you'd now like to apply CHIP to your own dataset, CHIP also allows you to specify stars and spectra on which your model will be trained.
+We assume in this tutorial that you have followed the quick-start tutorial before trying your own dataset.

-To customize CHIP to your particular dataset you'll primarily be using the [config.json](config.json).
-The config.json file contains settings for two pipeline stages: preprocessing and training.
+To customize CHIP to your dataset, you will primarily adjust the [config.json](config.json) file.
+This file contains settings for two pipeline stages: preprocessing and training.

 The preprocessing arguments are at the top of the config file: